OlegWock/inject-react-anywhere/README.md

 ### ...properly unmount component

 You can alway just remove shadow host which will remove component from page.
-But changes are high you'll still have some timers (started by components) active or something like this.
+But chances are high you'll still have some timers (started by components) active or something like this.
 To properly unmount component use `unmount` function returned by `injectComponent`.

 ```jsx
 import React from 'react';